All text and images © Hartsop Hall Cottages

-Wonderful walks from the door of your cottage in this stunning mountain scenery head off in every direction: Dove Crag, Caiston Glen, Fairfield , St Sunday Crag, the Helvellyn range, Stony Cove Pike and High Street, to name a few.
+Wonderful walks from the door of your cottage in this stunning mountain scenery head off in every direction: Dove Crag (including the famous Priests Hole), Caiston Glen, Fairfield , St Sunday Crag, the Helvellyn range, Stony Cove Pike and High Street, to name a few.
 More gentle walks follow the ancient bridlepath down past Brothers Water and on through Patterdale to Ullswater.
+You can now also tackle the Ullswater Way with its Heritage Trail.

 Ullswater, one of the quietest and most beautiful lakes, offers endless scope for lakeshore walking and quiet boating activities.
 Steamer trips depart from Glenridding pier; you can cruise the lake end to end, or choose to get off at Howtown and have a splendid walk (one of Wainwright’s favourites) back along the lakeshore path.
 Rowing boats can be hired at Glenridding, there are sailing centres and outward bound centres offering canoeing.